NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/mdef.md

 This time we see a peak in the energy in the middle of the simulation which coincides with the peak in temperature at 50 fs.
-Having viewed this simple example, we can now explore the different ways the friction coefficient can be obtained from ab-initio simulations.
+Having viewed this simple example, we can now explore the different ways the friction coefficient can be obtained from *ab initio* simulations.

 ## Local density friction approximation (LDFA)